Shopping Cart

 T37943130209-76-6

-17-phenyl trinor PGF2α N-ethyl amide is an F-series prostaglandin analog which has been approved for use as an ocular hypotensive drug, sold under the Allergan trade name Bimatoprost.
-The N-ethyl amide prostaglandin prodrugs are converted to the active free acid more slowly than the analogous prostaglandin ester prodrugs such as latanoprost.
-This product is the isopropyl ester of the free acid prostaglandin which corresponds to Bimatoprost.
-The free acid, 17-phenyl trinor PGF2α, is a potent FP receptor agonist.
-In human and animal models of glaucoma, FP receptor agonist activity corresponds very closely with intraocular hypotensive activity.
-The 17-phenyl trinor PGF2α isopropyl ester derivative was examined for IOP-lowering activity during the development of latanoprost.
-At the dose of 3 μg/eye in the monkey, 17-phenyl trinor PGF2α isopropyl ester was the most potent analog tested in reducing IOP, lowering the IOP 1.3 mm Hg below the level achieved by latanoprost.
-However, this derivative was also significantly more irritating to the eye than latanoprost.
+17-phenyl trinor PGF2α N-ethyl amide is an F-series prostaglandin analog approved as an ocular hypotensive drug, sold under the Allergan trade name Bimatoprost.
+The N-ethyl amide prostaglandin prodrugs are converted into the active free acid more slowly than analogous prostaglandin ester prodrugs like latanoprost.
+This product is the isopropyl ester of the free acid prostaglandin corresponding to Bimatoprost.
+The free acid, 17-phenyl trinor PGF2α, is a potent FP receptor agonist, and in human and animal glaucoma models, FP receptor agonist activity closely correlates with intraocular hypotensive activity.
+The 17-phenyl trinor PGF2α isopropyl ester derivative was examined for IOP-lowering activity during latanoprost's development and, at a dose of 3 μg eye in monkeys, was the most potent analog, reducing IOP by 1.3 mm Hg more than latanoprost, though it was also significantly more irritating to the eye.

 Size